jrrwll/rexl/README.md

-# A simple math library for Rust
+# A simple Rust library about mathematics, expressions, matrices, etc.